 The applicant is required to submit a seconding letter of recommendation from someone who has worked with the nominee in his/her diversity efforts.
 The seconder’s letter should set forth why the nominee is a good candidate to receive the scholarship based on their diversity work within the confines of the scholarship’s criteria.

-The William Crane Scholars program is jointly administered by the Honors Program and Engagement, Leadership, and Service.
+The William Crane Scholars program is jointly administered by the Morehead Honors College and Engagement, Leadership, and Service.
 The scholarship offers a $1,000 annual award, renewable for one additional academic year.
-Candidates will be rising third- and fourth-year students in the Honors program who have displayed outstanding leadership and involvement on campus and maintain at least a 3.7 cumulative UGA GPA.
+Candidates will be rising third-year students in the Honors program who have displayed outstanding leadership and involvement on campus and maintain at least a 3.7 cumulative UGA GPA.